ComputationalPerceptionLab/AdaCS/README.md

 `python test.py --test_stage 0/1/2/3/4 --test_name Set11`

 ## Train
-Download the train sets and put it into your traning data folder, then run:
+Download the training sets and put it into your traning data folder, then run:

 `python train.py --gpu_list 0`